UnderValley/LearnPyQt6/README.md

  ### Problems I encountered
  - At first, the result of calibration and undistort was a piece of shit, and I asked some predecessors but found no answer.
 Therefore, I scanned the code carefully, and found that even if I fed the program plenty of images, it only "digest" three of them.
 It didn't find chessboard on the rest.
 So, I photoed more images, and finally got adequate data to complete the calibration.

+ ## Nov.
+28th, Tue

+ ### Learning Progress
+ - solved the problem that Qpainter cannot draw on the Qlabel.
+Solution: use QPainter to create a pixmap which is used to fill a new Qlabel created.